SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leafletproxy.md

 Rendering maps can be slow.
 Use `leafletProxy()` so the whole map doesn't have to be re-drawn every time the user input is updated.

+Let's make a new shiny app that only changes one layer when a new value is selected from an input widget.
+See the app in action [here](https://shiny.sesync.org/apps/leaflet-in-R-shinydemo2/).

 ===

 Define a color palette in the server using colorNumeric and the user's selection from the color brewer palettes (accessed via the row names of the brewer.pal.info data.frame).